websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/using-an-osgi-service.md

 ### Annotate External Service References

-Getting an OSGi service from the registry requires adding a [`@Reference`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Reference.html) annotation to a field of that service type.
+Getting an OSGi service from the registry requires adding an [`@Reference`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Reference.html) annotation to a field of that service type.
 Add the `@Reference` to your service field.

 ```java
 @Reference